aci-ref/facilitation_leading_practices/activities/09-interface.md

 improvements to in-house ACI resources with coworkers, the Facilitator can leverage known examples from organizations providing similar or overlapping services.
-Facilitators should also explore ways to constructively inform the service offerings of other resource providers, whether on-campus, off-campus, or commercial, and with specific attention to feedback from researchers.
+Facilitators should also explore ways to constructively inform the service offerings of other resource providers - whether on-campus, off-campus, or commercial - and with specific attention to feedback from researchers.

 Similarly, the Facilitator and his/her organization should seek feedback